Declare your exempt incomes

 Receiving gifts is always a joy, but did you know that certain gifts can be taxable?
 If the total value of gifts you receive in a financial year exceeds ₹50,000, you are required to report it as income in your tax return under "Income from Other ...

-• Claim House Rent Allowance
+• Add Allowance